DeepakGoyalDev/ReactNativeApp/README.md

-# ReactNativeApp
+# Practise ReactNativeApp
-This is Practise React Native Appo
+This is a Practise React Native App.

-check Images folder for screenshots.
+check the Images folder for screenshots.